 The roller-coaster of hormones can start making you break out like a teenager.
 Your face might be filled with huge red bumps that you haven’t seen since you were 14.
 Moreover, due to safety issues, it is recommended that you don’t use acne products like salicylic acid or Accutane either.
 So the only thing you can do is use a concealer and wait for them to pass.

 On a final note, although these problems might seem embarrassing, they are nothing to worry about.
-It is all a part of toughening you up for the amazing baby journey ahead, which will require a lot of patience and getting used to embarrassment.
-If any of these problems are too persistent though, don’t hesitate to talk to your doctor or care giver about it, as they might suggest a temporary or permanent solution based on your health condition.
+It is all a part of toughening you up for the amazing baby journey ahead, which will require a lot of patience and get used to embarrassment.
+If any of these problems are too persistent though, don’t hesitate to talk to your doctor or caregiver about it, as they might suggest a temporary or permanent solution based on your health condition.

 You May Also Like to Read: